willkwon-math/willkwon-math.github.io/index.md

 ## Research Interests

-I am interested in the theory of partial differential equations.
-More precisely, I am interested in the solvability and regularity theory of elliptic and parabolic equations (existence, uniqueness, and regularity properties of weak solutions).
-Also, I am interested in the same questions on several equations arisen from quantum mechanics and fluid mechanics.
+My research interests lie on analysis and PDEs.
+More precisely, I am working and interested on the following topics:
+- boundary value problems for elliptic and parabolic equations with singular drift terms
+- dynamcis of solutions of fluid equations such as Navier-Stokes equation and Euler equations
+- dynamics of solutions of kinetic and dispersive equations
+- real-variable methods in harmonic analysis

 ## Publications / Preprints